Robert Poore: Military career

 In August 1901, he gained the full rank of major, and was granted the local rank of lieutenant colonel in November 1901.
 As provost marshal, Poore was the lead investigator into the war–crimes allegations against Breaker Morant and Peter Handcock, which led to their trial and execution in February 1902.
 He published a diary, containing contemporary notes on the case.
-In the diary he puts forth his belief that Moran and Handock not only executed prisoners of war, but also murdered a German missionary who witnessed the killings.
+In the diary he puts forth his belief that Morant and Handcock not only executed prisoners of war, but also murdered a German missionary who witnessed the killings.
 Poore was critical of Kitchener in the diary, considering him "weak-kneed" and not tough enough in suppressing the rebellious Boers.
 He was subsequently responsible for drilling the firing squad which was to carry out the executions, and ensuring that the execution order was carried out.
 He returned home aboard the in July 1902 but would return to South Africa on military service in 1903 until his final departure in 1905.

 Having returned to the 7th Hussars, he was promoted to lieutenant colonel in June 1911, before returning to India as commanding officer of the 7th Hussars.
 During the First World War, he was promoted to colonel in June 1915, and in August 1915 he was appointed commander of the Jhansi Brigade in the British Indian Army, an appointment he retained for the remainder of the war.
 He remained in India throughout the war and did not see combat.
 Poore was appointed a Companion of the Order of the Indian Empire in the 1918 Birthday Honours.
 He relinquished his command of the Jhansi Brigade in October 1919, nearly a year after the end of the war, and was subsequently placed on the half-pay list.
 Poore retired from active service in March 1921 and was granted the honorary rank of brigadier-general.